MoonshineSG/spotify.google/README.md

 - give your account a short name and you is later in the `login` url. ex: `accounts = {"john":{"username":"john_spotify@gmail.com", "password":"73847893497389478389479374892398"}}` becomes `http://127.0.0.1:9999/login/john`

+> The system loggs in to the last used account or to account `"default"` (if present), if no user is logged in yet.

 - run it once from terminal and follow instructions to activate/authorize Spotify.

 #### Service